eddie-cui/RoboTwin2.0_3D_policy/README.md

 sudo apt install gettext
 ```

-Without this step, some scripts may fail with
+Without this step, some scripts may failed
 ---
 # 🛠️ Installation